 sudo extrepo disable google_chrome

-Alternatively, remove the extrepo-created repository file completely:
+Or remove the extrepo-managed repository file directly:

 sudo rm -f /etc/apt/sources.list.d/extrepo_google_chrome.sources